laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 # Show statistics
 netstat -s
 ```
+---
 ### ss (Socket Statistics)

-**Theory:** Modern replacement for netstat.
+Modern replacement for netstat.
 More efficient tool for viewing socket statistics and connections.

 ```bash
 # Show all sockets